- Home

 - The Federal Housing Finance Agency House Price Index is calculated using home sales price information gathered from mortgages sold to or guaranteed by Fannie Mae and Freddie Mac.

-- Home prices (non-seasonally adjusted) in the Dallas-Plano-Irving Metropolitan Division increased 4.3 percent during the fourth quarter of 2021, while over the same period the average home price for the entire U.S. rose 3.3 percent.
+- Home prices (non-seasonally adjusted) in the Dallas-Plano-Irving Metropolitan Division decreased to -0.6 percent during the third quarter of 2022, while over the same period the average home price for the entire U.S. stayed